dimitri-nicolo/calico/v2.0/getting-started/kubernetes/tutorials/stars-policy/index.md

 The management UI runs as a `NodePort` Service on Kubernetes, and shows the connectivity of the Services in this example.

-If you're running the vagrant cluster, you can view the UI by visiting `http://172.18.18.102:30002` in a browser.
-For other clusters, accessing the web UI may vary.
+You can view the UI by visiting `http://<k8s-node-ip>:30002` in a browser.

 Once all the pods are started, they should have full connectivity.
 You can see this by visiting the UI.
 Each service is represented by a single node in the graph.